digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 > The fuel release button plug specification and wiring is currently unknown, pending information from part manufacturer(s).
 More information is listed below as discovered
 {: .block-note}

 The fuel button appears to have an OEM connector which was previously present in XE-ED Falcons as the connector for the brake light switch.
-As a result of this, if your requirement is to simply retrofit the button end (male terminal connector housing), then the best known method to retrieve a connector housing would be to buy a BS61 Brake light switch made by the company Nice, and cut the plug from the assembly.
+As a result of this, if your requirement is to simply retrofit the button end (male terminal terminal housing), then the best known method to retrieve a terminal housing would be to buy a BS61 Brake light switch made by the company Nice, and cut the plug from the assembly.
 Otherwise a replacement AU Falcon button, or a [retrofitted button from another series](#removing-the-button-fascias) will be required.

 ### Removing the button fascias